tercen/flowjo_export_operator/README.md

 Input parameters|.
 ---|---
-`output_folder`     | directory where the output tables will be put `cluster_na_value`  | numeric value that should be used for NA cluster values, default 0 `other_na_value`    | numeric value that should be used for NA values except the cluster variable, default 0
+`output_folder`      | directory where the output tables will be put `character_na_value` | numeric value that should be used for NA values in character variables, default 0 `integer_na_value`   | numeric value that should be used for NA values in integer variables, default 0 `double_na_value`    | numeric value that should be used for NA values in double variables, default 0

 Output relations|.
 ---|---